Copenhagen has its little mermaid, Vienna has its golden Strauss. The iconic statue is one of the city’s most popular photo opportunities.

 This is the man who gave us the Blue Danube waltz…perhaps the composition most closely associated with Vienna and also the music used to welcome in the Viennese New Year and end the New Year’s Concert.

-Anyway, in 1903, a few years after Strauss’s death, plans were put in place to build a memorial to this Viennese great.
-Unfortunately, the financing turned out to be trickier than expected and the outbreak of the first World War didn’t help matters either.
+Anyway, in 1903, shortly after Strauss’s death in 1899, plans were put in place to build a memorial to this Viennese great.
+Unfortunately, the financing turned out to be trickier than expected, and the outbreak of the first World War didn’t help matters either.

-The resulting delays meant the memorial first saw the light of day in 1921, based on a design by Edmund Hellmer (who also gave us the Goethe monument).
-The “gold” statue is actually gilded bronze.
+Such problems meant the memorial first saw the light of day on the morning of June 26th, 1921, based on a design by Edmund Hellmer (who also gave us the Goethe monument).

-Dignitaries present included Austria’s president and prime minister, as well as the mayor of Vienna.
-The latter noted in his speech (my translation):
+Dignitaries present included the mayor of Vienna, as well as Austria’s president, prime minister and deputy prime minister.
+The mayor noted in his speech (my translation):

 Today is a memorable one for the city of Vienna.
 It shows that the great sorrows visited on the people by the war are finally beginning to lessen.
 That Vienna is coming back to life again.